python-odin/odin/docs/ref/traversal.rst

 Traversal
 #########

-Traversal package provides tools for iterating over a resource tree and navigating into a tree.
+Traversal package provides tools for iterating and navigating a resource tree.

 .. automodule:: odin.traversal